 John V. Kristufek Jr. '62 Memorial Scholarship

 Elementary or secondary education major with a GPA of 3.0 or higher.
 Must be a full-time student with financial need.
 Must be a rising junior or senior.
 Must be a graduate of Slippery Rock or Moniteau High Schools.
 Non-traditional students are encouraged to apply.
 May be renewable for a second year.
-The amount is up to $1,000.

 Applicant must be a junior or senior education major with a minimum GPA of 3.2.
 Applicant must demonstrate involvement in student leadership activities with first preference given to Greek life Participation.